 Browser push notifications are new forms of technology that can be triggered through browsers on any device as long as the user subscribes to receive your notifications.

-It is an instantaneous mode of automated, direct communication between a website and its end users, no email needs to be collected, all the prospective clients need to do is to accept that message and that settles it.
+It is an instantaneous mode of automated, direct communication between a website and its end-users; no email needs to be collected; all the prospective clients need to do is accept that message, and that settles it.

-Messages can be sent from anywhere around the world and the user who accepts to receive that push notification would see get a notification of the incoming message whenever he/she opens a browser.
+Messages can be sent from anywhere around the world.
+So the user who accepts to receive that push notification would see a report of the incoming message whenever they open a browser.

-Browser push notifications are distinct from in-app notifications because in-app notifications appear only when triggered by an actual application on your mobile device, while browser push notifications can be triggered through browsers on any device as long as the user subscribes to receive your notifications.
+Browser push notifications are distinct from in-app notifications because in-app notifications appear only when triggered by an actual application on your mobile device.
+In contrast, browser push notifications can be activated through browsers on any device as long as the user subscribes to receive your messages.

-After you might have spent quality time trying to convince your customers of how legit your product and service may be, the next stage of the sales funnel is the decision stage.
+After you have spent quality time trying to convince your customers of how legit your product and service may be, the following sales funnel stage is the decision stage.

-The decision stage of the sales funnel is when the customer is ready to buy.
-He or she might be considering two or three options and most time considering you.
+The decision stage of the sales funnels is when the customer is ready to buy.
+They might be considering two or three options and, most time, considering you.
 This is the time to make your best offer.
 It could be free shipping when most of your competition charges, a discount code, or a bonus product.

-One thing I notice about online business owners is that they fail at this stage, no clients are every happy when he/she has to spend more than the product price to acquire a product.
+I notice that online business owners fail at this stage; no clients are ever happy when they have to spend more than the product price to acquire a product.

 Even if you are offering free shipping, make sure that you add the shipping fee to the total cost of the product.

 At the very bottom of the sales funnel, the customer acts.
-He or she purchases your product or service and becomes a paying customer, that customer also becomes one of the success stories of your product or business
+They purchase your product or service and becomes a paying customer; that customer also becomes one of the success stories of your product or business.

-Just because a consumer reaches the bottom of the funnel, however, doesn’t mean your work is done.
+However, just because a consumer reaches the bottom of the funnel doesn’t mean your work is done.
 Action is for the consumer and the marketer.
-You want to do your best to turn one purchase into ten purchase and so on.
+You want to do your best to turn one purchase into ten purchases.

 In other words, you’re focusing on customer retention.
-Express gratitude for the purchase, invite your customer to reach out with feedback, and make yourself available for tech support, if applicable.
+Express gratitude for the purchase, invite your customer to reach out with feedback and make yourself available for tech support.

-One of the major reasons why top brands like Samsung, I-Phone and many others top the market is because they offer an amazing after purchase service, they also do their possible best to make sure the customer continues to enjoy their services.
+One of the primary reasons why top brands like Samsung, iPhone and many others top the market is because they offer an amazing after purchase service; they also do their possible best to make sure the customer continues to enjoy their benefits.